About Us

 Identification of natural enemy using scanning electron microscope

-Pesticide Residue Evaluation Division
+Residue Evaluation Division

 Image Pesticide residue analysis in crop